candrapwr/IdSiberCoder/README.md

 - Advanced AI models with strong reasoning capabilities
 - Optimized for complex problem-solving and coding assistance

+### Claude
+- Claude-3-7-Sonnet-Latest and other Claude models
+- Anthropic's advanced AI with excellent reasoning capabilities
+- Optimized for complex coding tasks and detailed explanations

 ## 💡 Pro Tips

 ### Best Practices